WheteThunger/MonumentAddons/README.md

 The following commands only work on entities spawned by this plugin.
 The effect of these commands automatically applies to all copies of the entity at matching monuments, and also applies updates the data files.

 - `makill` -- Kills the entity that you are aiming at.
+- `masave` -- Saves the current position and rotation of the entity you are aiming at.
+This is useful if you moved the entity with a plugin such as Telekinesis.
 - `maskin <skin id>` -- Updates the skin of the entity you are aiming at.
 - `masetid <id>` -- Updates the RC identifier of the CCTV camera you are aiming at.
   - Note: Each CCTV's RC identifier will have a numeric suffix like `1`, `2`, `3` and so on.
 This is done because each CCTV must have a unique identifier.